-Devices can be difficult to master for some seniors who are not accustomed to using modern gadgets.
-Either the screen is too small, the buttons are too close together or it’s easy to accidentally touch something and mess up the playback.
-So, the most important thing for seniors is that the player is easy to use.
+But, they have their challenges too – especially for seniors who aren’t as tech-centric as the younger generations.
+Either the screen is too small, the buttons are too close together or it’s easy to accidentally touch the wrong spot and mess up the playback.

 The first player on my list is specially designed for visually impaired people.
-It is able to play DAISY books, mp3, mp4, epub and many other formats.
-This great player has two built-in human sounding voices which can provide a nice text-to-speech experience.
-You can listen to audiobooks on the player’s speaker or you can connect headphones to it.
+It is able to play DAISY books, mp3, mp4, epub, and many other formats.

 - Designed specifically for visually impaired people

 - It is small but with good battery life

 - Plenty of options to listen to, both audiobooks and other audible media

 - Some people have complained it’s too difficult to learn to use, since it can be hard for the elderly to use the menu on the player